mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 ## Where?

 2 nights in the middle of Spain - most probably staying around Madrid - check out Avila.
 4 or 5 nights staying the South of Spain at my place in Salobrena.
 Trips to Nerja (Ayo's amazing paella place on the beach); Rhonda (check out the gap); Apujarra mountain villages (ie. Capileira); southern rides along the coast.

+Other POI's en-route to the south of Spain - Potes, N621 road from https://www.adventurebikerider.com/motorcycling-in-northern-spain-and-portugal/

 ## Weather?